tkettenba/esgf-wget/README.md

 localhost:8000/wget?distrib=false&dataset_id=...
 ```

 The parameter `shards` is used to pass specific Solr shards for use by the dataset search.
 Shards are provided as a string of URLs delimited by commas.
-If no shards are provided, then the API will use the shards stored in `ESGF_SOLR_SHARDS` in local_settings.py.
+If no shards are provided, then the API will use the shards stored in the file `ESGF_SOLR_SHARDS_XML` in local_settings.py.
 ```
 localhost:8000/wget?shards=localhost:8993/solr,localhost:8994/solr,localhost:8995/solr&dataset_id=...
 ```